sameer-goel/aws-machine-learning/10_QnA.md

 - Amazon Kendra - NLP powered search
 - Amazon Lex - NLP bot

+Q. Identify SageMaker supervised learning algorithms that are memory bound
+- Most Amazon SageMaker algorithms have been engineered to take advantage of GPU computing for training.
+Despite higher per-instance costs, GPUs train more quickly, making them more cost effective.
+- Exceptions, such as __XGBoost__, __Random Cut Forest__, __LDA__

+`[Ref] Common parameters for built-in algorithms  - https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html`

+Q. Single instance only Algorithms
+- CPU Single instance only: Object2Vec, Balzing Text, LDA
+- GPU Single instance only: Object2Vec, Balzing Text, Seq2Seq, Semantic Segmentation

+Q. Algorithms that dont accept recordIO
+- DeepAR - JSON or Parquet
+- Object2Vec - JSON
+- IP Insights - CSV
+- XGBoost - CSV
+- Semantic Segmentation - Image files
+- Blazing Text - Text file, 1 sentenece per line with space separed token
+- All other are accept recordIO:
+- Factorization Machine, Image classification, Object Detection, k-means, K-NN, PCA, Linear learner, Neural Topic Modeling, LDA, RCF, Seq2Seq

+Q. Sagemkaer algorithms that can be parallelized
+-

+Q. Algorithms that can be supervised and unsupervised
+- Blazing Text
+    - Unsupervised Word2Vec
+    - Supervised TextClassification

+Q. algorithm that can be used both as a built-in-algorithm as well as a framework such as Tensorflow
+-

 ## Questions on Data Prep and Exploratory analysis

 Q. 20% Numeric Data is missing